w3f/polkadot-wiki/docs/learn-staking.md

 There is an additional factor to consider in terms of rewards.
 While there is no limit to the number of nominators a validator may have, a validator does have a limit to how many nominators to which it can pay rewards.
-In Polkadot and Kusama, this limit is currently 256, although this can be modified via runtime upgrade.
-A validator with more than 256 nominators is _oversubscribed_.
-When payouts occur, only the top 256 nominators as measured by amount of stake allocated to that validator will receive rewards.
+In Polkadot and Kusama, this limit is currently {{ polkadot_max_nominators }}, although this can be modified via runtime upgrade.
+A validator with more than {{ polkadot_max_nominators }} nominators is _oversubscribed_.
+When payouts occur, only the top {{ polkadot_max_nominators }} nominators as measured by amount of stake allocated to that validator will receive rewards.
 All other nominators are essentially "wasting" their stake - they used their nomination to elect that validator to the active stake, but receive no rewards in exchange for doing so.